 A candidate for the Master of Antarctic Studies shall have:

 - either qualified for a Postgraduate Certificate in Antarctic Studies* or

-- given evidence of their ability to complete advanced-level academic study (normally a B average in 400-level, or equivalent, courses).
+- given evidence of their ability to complete advanced-level academic study (normally a B grade average in 400-level, or equivalent, courses).

 How to apply